 Of course Chef Tony Maws makes a good burger: He’s got crazy skills in haute cuisine, so he’s full of fancy tricks.
 That patty is a varying mix of three cuts of grass-fed beef, with bone marrow and suet (the white fat surrounding kidneys and loins) thrown in.
 Slow seasoning is crucial, but to avoid the parching effect of salt on the meat, Maws dehydrates savory miso and mixes that in instead.
 The result is so good that the kitchen only releases 18 burgers each night, lest the diners never try anything else.

 And they should try everything else.
-This is the kind of place to linger over three or more prix fixe plates rather than get bogged down with one course.
-First-timers may wonder how a place where you can sit at a bar and eat a burger is also a gem of innovative gastronomy, but Maws’ tricks manifest themselves up and down this menu.
+This is the kind of place to linger over four prix fixe plates rather than get bogged down with one course.
+First-timers may wonder how a place where you can sit at the more casual bar for a burger is also a gem of innovative gastronomy in its tasting menu-only dining room, but Maws’ tricks manifest themselves throughout.
 There might be grilled octopus so tender it actually shreds with a fork, thanks to the 36-plus hours it spent sous vide in olive oil.
 Or a course of pasta rendered dark green from the addition of local dehydrated phytoplankton, surrounded by shellfish in an oyster cream sauce—a whole marine ecosystem in a tiny dish.

-Come early (before 6) for a burger.
+Speaking of the burger, come early (before 6) to snag one.
 If you’re waiting for a friend before ordering, a friendly server might just put one on hold for you.

 We know you’re wondering where those amazing rolls come from.
 Fortunately for us, not France—they’re from Iggy’s Bread, which you can visit near Alewife.